kermitt2/grobid/doc/Grobid-docker.md

 Without these two requirements, the image will always default to CPU, even if GPU are available on the host machine running the image.

-For building a CRF-only image, the dockerfile to be used is `./Dockerfile.delft`.
+For building a CRF-only image, the dockerfile to be used is `./Dockerfile.crf` (see previous section).
+For being able to use both CRF and Deep Learningmodels, use the dockerfile `./Dockerfile.delft`.
 The only important information then is the version which will be checked out from the tags.

 ```bash
 > docker build -t grobid/grobid:0.7.0 --build-arg GROBID_VERSION=0.7.0 --file Dockerfile.delft .